What Is Composting?

 Unfortunately, decomposition without oxygen releases methane, a greenhouse gas that causes climate change.
 Scientists don’t totally agree on exactly how bad methane is for our atmosphere, but the Environmental Protection Agency says it traps 25x more heat than carbon dioxide (the stuff we bemoan from our cars and power plants).
 In other words, methane is pretty bad.

 Some communities send their waste to incinerators instead of landfills.
-But when the organic waste is burned, it also releases a lot of greenhouse gases, so that’s not any better.
+But when the organic waste is burned, it also releases a lot of greenhouse gases, so that’s not much better.

 Composting, on the other hand, transforms organic waste into soil nutrients, water, and a bit of carbon dioxide (that new plants suck right up).
 There’s some interesting chemistry behind all this jazz that you’ll love if you’re science nerds like us.
 If not, well… we figure that’s why you’re here.
 So we can take care of it for you!